charliesire/FunQuant/paper/paper.md

     ## [1] 0.009168924 0.009620646

 This example remains basic.
 Advanced computations of the centroids with tailored density functions $g$ can be performed.
-FunQuant was built to tackle industrial problems with large amounts of data, with possibilities to split the computations into different batches for instance.
+FunQuant was built to tackle industrial problems with large amounts of data, and comes with additional features such as the possibility to split the computations into different batches.

 # Acknowledgments

-This research was conducted with the support of the consortium in Applied Mathematics CIROQUO, gathering partners in technological and academia in the development of advanced methods for Computer Experiments.
+This research was conducted with the support of the consortium in Applied Mathematics CIROQUO, gathering partners in technological and academia towards the development of advanced methods for Computer Experiments.

 # References